 Create and document a standard digital folder organization protocol.
 For example in an article on Lawyerist titled, How to Organize Paperless Client Files, attorney Sam Glover shows how he sets up a folder for each matter with a file number and client name, and underneath creates subfolders such as “Correspondence” and “Discovery”.
 The scheme you create should be used by every attorney in your practice so it is easy for anyone to find a document.

-Tips: Some legal practice management systems with integrated document management will automatically create a new folder for each new legal matter.
+Tech Tip: Some legal practice management systems with integrated document management will automatically create a new folder for each new legal matter.
 From there, you can add any subfolders you may need.

 An effective filename not only tells someone at a glance what is in the document but also makes it easy to search and organize a list of what could become hundreds or thousands of documents.
 Find a balance between short names that are easy to create but cryptic and names that give comprehensive information about the case which are longer than the document itself.